ShaneCurcuru/slides/apachecon/PracticalTrademarkLaw-SCurcuru-ApacheConNA2017.md

 ]

 ???
-Let’s play a game - I call it spot the lawyers.
-Anyone who flinches at the bullets on this slide is either a lawyer or has some actual experience with real life trademark issues.

 No - not really - trademarks are *really* not like copyright or patents!
 But non-laywers often get confused with the concepts, especially between trademarks and copyrights.